TheShonuff/100-days-of-code/r1-log.md

 ### R1D18
 Media query is working as expected.
 Date is formatted and presenting as expected.
 Did some studying of MongoDB

+### R1D19
+Styling and conditional styles are setup on the Github app. worked on seeding my local DB with content to test my schema.